bshaw89/quiet-realm/A Ruleset for Building Musical Worlds.md

 ----
 # Definitions
-### Sound World
+### Sound World (s-world)
 A sound world is an auditory space which exists for a limited time.
-Sonic events happen in this world on a timeline, which the traveler usually explores in a linear direction in the instance of recorded worlds for listening, as opposed to recorded worlds for inhabiting.
-Nonlinear sound worlds are explored either through random pathways, or through pathways chosen by the traveler.
+Sonic events happen in this world on a timeline, which the traveler usually explores in a linear direction in the instance of recorded worlds for listening.
+Nonlinear s-worlds are explored either through varying pathways, or through pathways chosen by the traveler.

 ### Traveler
-A person who enters the sound world through listening.
+A person who enters the s-world through listening.
 You are the traveler.

 ### Visit
-A visit is a period of time during which the traveler enters, explores, and exits the sound world.
+A visit is a period of time during which the traveler enters, explores, and exits the  s-world.
 In other words, a single listening of a sound world.

 ### Character
-A sound or instrument that represents an entity within the sound world.
+A sound or instrument that represents an entity within the s-world.
 A character can be sentient or inanimate.

 ### Event
-A moment which causes the characters of the sound world to react.
+A moment which causes the characters of the s-world to react.

 ### Linear World
 A traveler takes the same path through the world each visit.